 Working Effectively with Unit Tests by Jay Fields

-2015-03-20 - Thomas Queste
+📅 Published: Thomas Queste

 I am very happy to have read Jay Fields’ Working effectively with unit tests.
-This is a rare book where developers are taught how to be better at a very-argued discipline: testing.
+This is a rare book where developers are taught how to be better at a very argued discipline: testing.

 Jay Fields explains its opinions on how he tests, what he tests and how best he thinks testing can be done.
-This is a rare event when somebody explains directly how and why he write code like that.
+This is a rare event when somebody explains directly how and why he writes code like that.
 In my professional life, events like that are not so common, especially when they are prepared and arguments well presented.

 Here are some of my notes :